md-redwan-hossain/bd-geographical-data-api/README.md

 ## Where to use

 - Data provided by this API are frequently used in web applications where Geographical data is utilized.

+## Why the API is read only?

+- To enable `POST` or `PATCH` request, authentication needs to be added which will be too much opinionated.
+- The database can be manipulated directly by SQL query or via separate API backend where proper authentication strategy is being used according to the business demand.

 ## How to run
-- For API documentation, `/swagger` go to endpoint.

 - The preferred way to use the API is docker.
 However, you need dotnet 7 to run the source code.
+- For API documentation, go to `/swagger` endpoint.
 - If any package is missing, simply run:

 ```bash